For the Skeptical Mind

 KEY INSIGHT: A chart isn't something that happens to you.
 It's a conversation you're always in the middle of.
 Patterns repeat until awareness changes them.
 Once you see a pattern, you become free to participate with it instead of repeating it unconsciously.

-You don't have to take a leap of faith.
-In fact, we'd encourage you not to.
+You don't have to believe anything first.
+In fact, I'd encourage you not to.
 Blind belief serves no one, and any system worth engaging with should be able to withstand scrutiny.

 Instead, consider approaching it as an experiment: